 If you need to return an item to the store, take the item, store receipt and your QUEST card to the store where it was purchased.
 The store will issue a credit to your QUEST card account.
 This credit will be available to you immediately.
 You will not get cash back.
 Food items in a container that has a deposit fee cannot be purchased with FoodShare benefits or returned for credit.

 If You Move

 If you plan to move, contact your FoodShare worker to report your new address.
 If a card is mailed to your old address, it will not be forwarded to your new address.

 If you move out of state, you should still be able to use any remaining balance on your Wisconsin QUEST card in your new state.
 If you cannot find a store in your new state that accepts the Wisconsin QUEST card, contact the Wisconsin agency that issued the FoodShare benefits.
 To continue receiving benefits in your new state, you must apply there.

 - Take care of your QUEST card like you would a credit card.

 - Do not bend or twist your QUEST card.

-- Do not use your QUEST card to scrape windshields, open door
+- Do not use your QUEST card to scrape windshields, open door locks, etc

 - Keep the magnetic stripe clean and free from scratches.